SizeCredit/size-solidity/README.md

 Size is an order book based fixed rate lending protocol with an integrated variable pool (Aave v3).

-Initial pairs supported:
+Initial pairs supported (each pair is a new deployment of the Size protocol):

-- ETH: Collateral token
+- WETH/USDC: Collateral/Borrow token (regular market)
-- USDC: Borrow/Lend token
+- USDC/WETH: Collateral/Borrow token (reverse market)

 Target networks: